games647/PaperBox/README.md

 * No fat jar: With Jib it's unnecessary to shade/shadow libraries into a big jar file.
 The classpath inside the image will find all necessary libraries.

+## Differences to other OCI/Container approaches

+Besides, utilizing a more optimized layer layout:

+### itzg/minecraft-server

+The project at [itzg/minecraft-server](https://hub.docker.com/r/itzg/minecraft-server) downloads the server software at container startup.
+This increases the container startup time.
+Containers should be ready to start directly.
+Furthermore, it downloads a file from a foreign source (by default: https://getbukkit.org/).
+In a very strict setup, this affects the security policies.
+First, it requires allowing an otherwise unnecessary outgoing connection (e.g. allow list network policy) and trusting a foreign source.
+There no verification process involved, that would detect changed server jar on the upstream server (like checksum to expect a certain build).
+This would make it also harder to debug it, because they are not reproducible.

+### FelixKlauke/paperspigot-docker

+[FelixKlauke/paperspigot-docker](https://github.com/FelixKlauke/paperspigot-docker) builds the Paper server software and provides the server jar in the image.
+This means that there no download or patching process involved when the container is created and started.
+However, this means that we are distributing a modified server software, which is against the GPL.
+Latter required us to create solutions like [BuildTools](https://www.spigotmc.org/wiki/buildtools/) or [paperclip](https://github.com/PaperMC/Paperclip) to build server on our own or binary patch it.

 ## Tools used

 ### nektos/act